-Table Base In Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source metriodology Assumptions Rental and leasing costs Related party and non-related party: Shared costs excluding related parties Where project costs are allocated directly to the pipeline and not through a related party entity they were reported in the 'Shared costs excluding related parties' column.
+Table Base In Population Approach Saura Mathadalassi Name Reference Item Actual / Estimate Source Methodology Assumptions Rental and leasing costs Related party and non-related party: Shared costs excluding related parties Where project costs are allocated directly to the pipeline and not through a related party entity they were reported in the 'Shared costs excluding related parties' column.
 Shared asset depreciation is the only value included in this column as depreciation is based on shared assets purchased by the Jemena Group and allocated to EGP.
 Shared costs paid to related parties.
 The gross shared costs paid to related parties e.g. Finance, Legal, Managing Director are the total shared costs incurred across the Jemena Group before allocating to specific assets (e.g. pipelines, distribution networks etc.).
 Gross shared costs are collected in SAP at the JAM entity.
 It is from this entity that the allocation of shared costs occur.
-These allocated costs are transferred to EGP using SAP functionality and mapped into the template categories based on a methodology consistent with the approach outlined above for net shared costs, therefore based on: cost element mapping; and
+These allocated costs are transferred to EGP using SAP functionality and mapped into the template categories based on a methodology consistent with the approach outlined above for net shared costs, therefore based on: into the template categories based on a methodology consistent with the approach outlined above for net